AlirezaRoshanzamir/alirezaroshanzamir.github.io/content/about/index.en.md

 ![Alireza Roshanzamir](/images/avatar.png)
 {{< /style >}}

 I am Alireza Roshanzamir, born in 1996 - you can do the math to find out my age since I can't increment a number each year here :).
-I'm married and deeply devoted to my family, life, and my spouse.

 In the professional realm, I have an intense passion for computers and software engineering, including programming, design, architecture, testing, requirements engineering, methodologies, and more.
 I thoroughly enjoy reading technical computer books, and for non-technical matters, I prefer audiobooks.